Shine Like You Mean It

 Clear lens?
 Clear light.

 So here's the question: what's clouding your lens right now?
 Fear of rejection?
 Pride?
 A schedule so overloaded there's no room to reflect?
-If you're serious about living Matthew 5:16, you have to deal with those shadows.
+If you're serious about living Matthew 5:16, you've to deal with those shadows.
 Because in both your personal and professional worlds, people are looking for light.
 And if they can't find it in you, where will they look?

 Final Thought